pnnl/tesp/examples/analysis/glm_dsot/README.md

         _test1()

-#### Non-DSOT Case

-`feeder_demo.py` in `tesp\examples\capbilities\feeder-generator` will do this for you using the default `feeder_config.json5`, which will output a populated feeder called `test.glm`.

-#### DSOT Case

 `prepare_case_dsot.py` will do this for you using your case config (i.e., `rates_config.json5`).
 To prep multiple months at once, use `generate_case.py` like:

     python3 generate_case.py 3 5

 Where `arg[1]` is exclusive, `arg[2]` is inclusive.
 That would generate April and May cases.
+In DSOT, `generate_case.py` had to be manually edited to assign the months you wished to generate.
+It now takes that range as arguments and you should no longer need to edit this file.

 The `Feeder` class has two options, "full", or "copperplate", specifying whether to populate a full-order feeder with both residential and commercial buildings, or a simplified copperplate feeder model that has limited commercial buildings.
-DSOT runs use "full".
+DSOT runs use "full", and this is the default.

 Below is a sample output to console from running `feeder_demo.py` or similar.::